Kandi K23

 The Kandi K23 is a microvan produced by the Chinese manufacturer Kandi Technologies.

 Overview

 The K23 model joined the Kandi brand's lineup as a small microvan with an avant-garde design.
 The car features a richly sculpted, monocoque silhouette, distinguished by soaring, high-mounted headlights and a chrome-trimmed air intake at the front, while the rear is adorned with pillar-mounted taillights.

 Production

 Along with the smaller K27 model, the K23 marked the manufacturer's entry to the United States market in the second half of 2020.
-However, this was not implemented.

 Specifications

 The electric system of the Kandi K23 is made of a battery with a capacity of 41.4 kWh, which provides a maximum range of up to 280 kilometers per charge.
 Replenishing the full condition of the batteries takes about 7.5 hours.